 Field Simulation Creates Deeper Link to WWI Trench Experience

-The Grade 10 History classes undertook what has become an annual exercise at CDS, a two-day field experience to enhance their understanding of the efforts of soldiers in World War One.
-Because the site used previously is temporarily inaccessible this year, the Social Science department was able to locate a new site behind the tennis courts and the track.
-Mother Nature dumped copious amounts of rain this fall, creating saturated ground in and around the constructed trench.
-It added an unexpected air of reality to the simulation!
+For the past two weeks, the Grade 10 History classes undertook what has become an annual exercise at CDS, a two-day field experience to enhance their understanding of the efforts of soldiers in World War One.
+Mother Nature provided us with rain just in time, creating saturated ground in and around the constructed trench behind the tennis courts and track, adding an unexpected air of reality to the simulation!

 On Day Two, the students had the opportunity to “go over the top” to try to take their objective.
 With defending students operating fake armaments and the use of fake barbed wire obstacles, few of the student attackers made it to the trench.
 The students had a chance to be with the attack across No Man’s Land and to defend the trench.
 The class saw two different styles of attack to see how things changed over the course of the war.

 While no simulation can ever duplicate the experience of war, the goal was to increase understanding and empathy for the soldiers who took part in the Great War.
 Students commented that they had no idea how hard it was to dig for 20 minutes, let alone months or years.
 They gained a greater appreciation of what it must have been like to be exposed to the elements and to deal with all the discomforts of living and fighting for extended periods of time.
-They even baked their own hard tack (bread) and tested it on their families.
+They even baked their own hardtack (bread) and tested it on their families.
 All agreed that this diet would wear thin pretty quickly.
-The connections they made to the class material and to their book, Generals Die in Bed, were profound.
+The connections they made to the class material were profound.

-Mr. Downer, Ms. Moonan and Mr. Young’s plan was to create a deeper link to the Canadian experience of World War One, especially right before the week of Remembrance.
+Mr. Downer, Ms. Moonan and Mr. De Sanctis's plan was to create a deeper link to the Canadian experience of World War One, especially right before the week of Remembrance.
 The plan was also to build a memorable activity for the students.
 Both goals were accomplished.